dsernst/quotes/_posts/2014-08-22-New-Tab-Page.md

 I don't care for the to-do list in the bottom right corner.
 Maybe it would be useful, but that's not the place I'm looking for a to-do list.
 I prefer handwritten, [GTBee](http://blog.beeminder.com/gtbee/) (for that extra sting), and the occasional (digital) Sticky Note widget.

-If you want a new tab page like this, try the free [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca) extension for Chrome.
+For a new tab page like this, try the free [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca) extension for Chrome.